tmobile/magentaA11y/_checklist-native/sheet.md

 - Most sheets appear as a modal that partially covers the underlying content
 - The screen reader is usually confined in the sheet/drawer if it covers underlining content.
 If a sheet does not cover other content, the screen reader can move out of it
 - Ensure there is a way to collapse or close the sheet for the screen reader if covering other content.
 Initial focus is to an invisible dismiss button in later versions
 - A grabber/card controller is used for sheets that expand/collapse.
-When implemented, the initial focus can be on the grabber, then the next swipe focus is moved to the invisible dismiss button or close X
+When implemented, the initial focus can be on the grabber, then the next swipe focus is moved to the invisible dismiss button or close X.
 - A card controller button expands/collapses the sheet to cover half the screen or the whole screen.
 After expanding or collapsing, only the name and state gets announced, not the full announcement
+- Keyboard users would not be able to expand the sheet without the grabber

 ### Name
 - Programmatic name describes the purpose of the control.